 With that being said, home buyers across Washington State will probably feel more urgency in winter 2020 — compared to years past.
 Mortgage rates are holding at low levels, making home buying more affordable.
 But depending on where you plan to buy, you could be facing higher prices as the months progress this year. have risen in recent months, and home prices across Washington continue to climb steadily.
 So many buyers are feeling the need to move quickly.

 A Sense of Urgency for Washington Home Buyers This Winter?

 The latest reports from real estate companies and listing services show that home prices in the state continue to climb.
-So those planning to buy a house in Washington this summer might want to expedite the process, if at all possible.
+So those planning to buy a house in Washington this winter might want to expedite the process, if at all possible.

 Here are three reasons why a sense of urgency might be warranted:

 1. Home prices are almost certain to continue rising.